hiking along the Cumberland Trail (draft)

 Trail Description

-This hike allows people to explore a section of the Devil’s Bereakfast Table section without committing to the full 7.6 miles and a vehicle shuttle.
+(South to North) This hike allows people to explore a section of the Devil’s Breakfast Table section without committing to the full 7.6 miles and a vehicle shuttle.

 Driving Directions